hadrien2509/CPP/README.md

 # 42 C++ Modules Overview

-This README provides an overview of the C++ modules I have studied as part of the 42 curriculum.
+This README provides an overview of the C++ modules I have studied and delivered as part of the 42 curriculum.
 Each module focuses on different aspects of C++ programming, from basic concepts to more advanced topics.

 ## Module 00: Basics of C++